-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-ACT with Writing Component required

-ACT with Writing component recommended ACT with or without Writing component accepted
+C8B If your institution will make use of the ACT in admission decisions for first-time for Fall 2015, please indicate which ONE of the following applies: (regardless in the admissions process): ACT with Writing Component required ACT with Writing component recommended ACT with or without Writing component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institut ion will use the SA T or ACT writing o component; check a all that apply:

+SAT essay ACT essay

+For admission

+For placement

-For admission For placement For advising
+For advising

 In place of an application essay

-As a validity check on the application essay
+As a validity check on the

+application essay

-No college policy as of now Not using essay component
+No college policy as of now X X

-пропени, спеск а in that apply.

-SAT essay ACT essay

-Х Х
+Not using essay component

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution emic advising?

-Yes
+Yes No

+COE Latest date by which SAT or ACT coores must be re posived for fall 7

+COE DECEMBER OF SEN IOD VEAD IC

-C8E Latest date by which SAT or ACT scores must be received for fall-term Latest date by which SAT Subject Test scores must be received for fall term admission DECEMBER OF SEN RECOMMENDED BU
+Latest date by which SAT Subject Test scores must be received for fall-term admission RECOMMENDED BUT NOT REQUIRED

-No
+Tall torri darilloolori

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students,
+CSF If necessary, use this space to cla arify your test polic ies (e.a. if tests a re recommended for or some students

-SAT II REQUIRED OF APPLICANTS WHO, BY EXPECTED DATE OF ENTRANCE, WILL NOT HAVE A HIGH SCHOOL DIPLOMA FROM AN ACCREDITED HIGH SCHOOL.
-MAY ALSO BE REQUIRED OF GED HOLDERS.
+COI in necessary, use this space to cit arity your tost polic ics (c.g., ii icsis a ic recommended i or some students,

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your insti- tution uses for placer nent (e.g., state test ts):

-SAT
+SAT , (0 / , 7

++

 ACT

-SAT Subject Tests
+SAT Subject Tests AP

-AP

-CLEP
+CLEP 1

 Institutional Exam

-State Exam (specify):
+State Exam (specify): 7

+otato Exam (opeony).
+1